 The crowned crane is a bird of the state of Uganda.

-A graceful and long-legged bird called the crowned crane, has won the hearts of the people of Uganda.
-Its majestic posture and the crown of fine feathers on its head give this bird a truly regal appearance.
+A graceful and long-legged bird, called the crowned crane, has won the hearts of the people of Uganda.
+Its majestic posture and a crown of fine feathers on its head give this bird a truly royal look.
 As if nature itself created it to make it a national bird.

-The South American state of Guyana has recognized as its national bird.
-This bird looks like a colorful tropical chicken, capable of emitting very unpleasant odors to scare off enemies.
+The South American state of Guyana has recognized it as its national bird.
+This bird looks like a multi-colored tropical chicken, capable of emitting very unpleasant odors to scare off enemies.

 Bahamas - Flamingos